Problem Pictures

 Where are the answers?

-The 2006 edition of Problem Pictures Themes includes hints and solutions for most of the photographs.
+Since the 2006 edition of Problem Pictures Themes hints and solutions have been included for most of the photographs.
 Read the Introduction page for details.

 What software do I need to superimpose graphs on photos?

-There is no plotting software on the Problem Pictures Themes disc but it is easy to copy photos and paste them into other applications.
+There is no plotting software supplied with the Problem Pictures Themes resource but it is easy to copy photos and paste them into other applications.
 We understand that the following packages are suitable for the modelling activity where the graph of an equation is superimposed on a photo -

 • Autograph 3.2 or later